Jubilo

-Jubilo is a 1919 American comedy film directed by Clarence G. Badger and written by Robert F. Hill.
+Jubilo is a 1919 American silent comedy film directed by Clarence G. Badger and written by Robert F. Hill.
 The film stars Will Rogers, Josie Sedgwick, Charles K. French, Willard Louis, and James Mason.
 The film was released on December 7, 1919, by Goldwyn Pictures.

 In 2021, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".